szolfaghari/Jonas-Assignment/README.md

 (2) The maximum length of each record in SQL server

 My proposed structure is to break down the whole table (spreadsheet) into records each holding 1 piece of data.
 Assuming the primary key for this is [Year] + [Unit_id] , I will add a **field_id** as a reference to the list of possible field names.
-This makes our approach flexible in case future files have different set of headers.

-This might impact the performance a bit, but will make the solution more extendable in case we have more fields in the future.
+This might impact the performance a bit, but will make the solution more extendable in case we have more headers in the future.

 * In order to keep the DB size smaller, I have assumed NULL and blank have the same meaning , so I am eliminating the record in such cases. (either by deleting or even not inserting in the first place)